13 Sep Is that even legal? Animated GIFs and copyright law

-Bloggers and meme-fanatics alike will admit that very few things can convey emotion like animated GIFs.
-With almost 23 million GIFs posted to Tumblr everyday, it’s needless to say that the internet has become obsessed with the file format.
+Bloggers and meme-fanatics alike will admit that very few things can convey emotions, thoughts, and processes like animated GIFs.
+With 100 million daily users on GIF database and search engine, Giphy, and one billion GIFs sent on the platform every day, it’s needless to say that the internet has become obsessed with the file format.

-Giphy, the web’s foremost GIF database and search engine, serves more than 1 billion GIFs per day to more than 100 million Daily Active Users.
-Twitter and Facebook, which both have integrated native GIF search, help these GIFs spread like wildfire, and sites like Buzzfeed have built content marketing empires by using animated GIFs in their infamous listicles.
+Twitter and Facebook, which have both integrated native GIF search, help GIFs spread like wildfire, and sites like Buzzfeed have built content marketing empires by using animated GIFs in their infamous listicles.

 Animated GIFs and copyright law

-The trouble lies in using someone else’s original content.
+The trouble with using animated GIFs for commercial purposes lies in using someone else’s original content.
 This usage undermines the copyright owner’s ability to control derivatives of their work, where or how their work is shared, and their right to receive proceeds.

 While individuals can usually make and share GIFs with little concern for repercussions, companies must be aware of copyright restrictions.